KellenPretorius/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion - Deletes the my_first_directory Directory in /tmp
 10-back - Navigates to the previous directory
-11-lists - Lists the contents of the current, parent and /boot directories 12-file_type - Displays the file type of /tmp/iamafile
+11-lists - Lists the contents of the current, parent and /boot directories 12-file_type - Displays the file type of 'iamafile' 13-symbolic_link - creates a symbolic link for the file bin/ls named __ls__